Prostate calcifications and BPH are common phenomena that stem from prostate infections (sometimes asymptomatic) with unpleasant side effects.

 - The leading cause of prostate calcification is chronic prostatitis.

 - Prostate inflammations cause a build-up of toxins; without proper blood flow in the prostate, toxins cause crystallization that calcifies over time.

 - The symptoms of prostate calcification depend on the location.
 (Often asymptomatic.)

-- The common symptoms are related to a feeling of pain & discomfort during ejaculation and sexual intercourse.
+- The common symptoms are pain and discomfort during ejaculation and sexual intercourse.

 - Burning sensation and difficulty in urinating.
 (Sometimes also associated with benign prostatic enlargement.)

 Self-healing methods to dissolve prostate calcifications.